The Fake Ledger Letter: How the Recovery-Phrase Mail Scam Works

 The letter is unsettling because it may carry your real full name, your home address, and even your phone number.
 That does not make it genuine.
 It means your details were leaked years ago.

-In 2020, a Ledger customer database was breached through a vulnerable website interface.
-The problem was disclosed that summer, and the data was later dumped publicly on a hacker forum.
-Roughly one million email addresses were exposed, and about 272,000 records contained the full names, postal addresses, and phone numbers of people who had actually bought a device.
+In 2020, Ledger disclosed a breach of an e-commerce and marketing database.1 The problem was disclosed that summer, and the data was later dumped publicly on a hacker forum.
+Roughly one million email addresses were exposed, and about 272,000 records contained the full names, postal addresses, and phone numbers of people who had actually bought a device.1

 Here is the reassuring part: no recovery phrases, PINs, or funds were in that breach, only contact and identity information.
-But that contact data is precisely what lets a criminal print a personalized letter and mail it to a known wallet owner's door.
+Ledger's own breach statement documents the exposed data;1 the fake mailed replacement device attack that followed was reported separately by security researchers and press.4 But that leaked contact data is precisely what lets a criminal print a personalized letter and mail it to a known wallet owner's door.
 So "it has my real details" is not proof that a message is real.
 With a breach behind it, that is exactly what you should expect a scam to look like.

 How the theft actually happens